ethberlinzwei/KnowledgeBase/resources/3box.md

 3Box is the best way to manage user data on the decentralized web!

 #### What is 3Box
 3Box is a secure and decentralized user data storage system.
 It's the easiest way for developers to build engaging, fully-featured web apps without needing to run a backend for managing user data.
 The [3Box JavaScript SDK](https://docs.3box.io/build/web-apps) provides easy-to-use [APIs](https://docs.3box.io/products) for identity, auth, profiles, storage, and messaging that help you build better apps, faster.

-We have also created [3Box Hub](https://3box.io/hub), an optional web interface that allows users to manage their 3Box Ethereum social profile and personal storage drive.

 #### Why 3Box
 - Build fully-featured dapps with less backend infrastructure